We are about to open up a whole can of worms, or should that be mushrooms, when it comes to edible fungi and their benefits.

 That means it could be helpful to add to your diet if you’re keen to prevent heart disease.

 This meaty, but low calorie, mushroom does more than just keep your waist slimline.
 It is packed with antioxidants which help stave off the negative effects of oxidative stress – something that has long been linked to the visible signs of premature ageing.

 A 2016 paper published in the journal Food & Function also showed an extract of porcini mushroom induced cell death in human colon cancer cells.

 Cordyceps actually made headlines at the 1993 Asian Games after two Chinese runners broke two world records by incredible margins.
 Their amazing athletic feats were put down to the caterpillar fungus – cordyceps – not performance enhancing drugs.

 This mushroom has been the focus of an endless list of studies and has been shown to help combat fatigue, lower blood sugar levels, maintain the immune system, protect the kidneys, help heart health and enhance libido.

-This fountain of youth is rich in fiber and the antioxidant vitamin D. So it’s great for the skin, boosting the immune system and building strong bones.
+This fountain of youth is rich in fibre and the antioxidant vitamin D. So it’s great for the skin, supporting the normal function of the immune system and maintaining bone health.

 If you can’t face cooking and eating mushrooms, there’s lots of powdered versions.
 For example you can buy powdered cordyceps and sprinkle a spoonful in your morning oatmeal.
 Or you could add to a smoothie.
 That gives you all of the benefits with none of the taste.